Spain Travel Guide: Cities, Food, Costs, Weather & What to Expect Before You Go

 Essential Spanish dishes:

-• Paella – rice dish originating from Valencia
+• Paella – rice dish originating from Valencia.The dish comes from Valencia, where traditional paella culture is still strongest.

 Traditional Spanish paella served in a wide pan with saffron rice, chicken, seafood, and fresh herbs